jeffponce/jeffponce.github.io/_posts/2020-05-22-nonprofit.md

 ![Non-profit](https://raw.githubusercontent.com/jeffponce/jeffponce.github.io/master/images/Non-profit/eda5.png)

 ## Final Thoughts
 I really appricate anyone who took the time to read through.
 I'm mainly building these posts as a way to reteach myself the tools and techniques I have been using and learning the past year and half.
-Hopefully with the help of the Protégé Effect where by teaching, or even pretending to teach, information to others helps a person learn that information.
+Hopefully with the help of the Protégé Effect where by teaching, or even pretending to teach, information to others helps that person learn the information.
 I'm looking forward to making more complex projects and solving business problems.
 Thank you again!